samsonjs/ThePusher/Readme.md

     # any tag is deleted in "my-project"
     delete tag my-project:* delete-build-for-tag.sh

-As you probably noticed triggers follow the form:
+As you may have noticed triggers follow the form:

     <action> <ref type> <owner/repo:ref> <command>